 The goal of the PhD program is to prepare graduates for positions in research-intensive institutions if they so choose.
 This preparation will also enable them to work at other types of educational institutions and industry positions.
+This is a residential program with students attending classes in person.

 Program Curriculum and Concentrations